several surgical instruments on a table and doctors in operation room

 Without discs, bones would sit on top of bones and crumble whenever we used our backs to do almost anything, like bending and lifting.

-When a neck or back is subject to trauma, the disc can bulge or herniate into the spinal canal, causing the cord’s nerve roots to be compressed against the bony structures that surround it.
+When a neck or back is subject to trauma, discs can bulge or herniate into the spinal canal, causing the cord’s nerve roots to be compressed against the bony structures that surround it.

-Should the disc impinge upon the nerve roots that fan out from the spine, it can lead to significant nerve root damage.
+Should the disc press upon the nerve roots that fan out from the spine, it can lead to significant nerve root damage, which can cause shooting pain and loss of sensation.

 In severe trauma, the bulging or herniated disc can sometimes compress against the cord’s nerve roots and even the spinal cord itself.